Biden to speak at memorial Sunday for former VP Mondale

 Other confirmed speakers include Gov. Tim Walz, U.S. Sens.
 Amy Klobuchar and Tina Smith, and presidential historian Jon Meacham.

-Admission to the memorial service, which was delayed for a year by the pandemic, is by invitation only, but the service will be livestreamed for the general public.
+Admission to the service, which was delayed for a year by the pandemic, is by invitation only, but it will be livestreamed for the general public.
 It’s scheduled to run from 1:30 to 3 p.m.
 CDT.

 Mondale followed the trail blazed by his political mentor, Hubert H. Humphrey, from Minnesota politics to the U.S. Senate and the vice presidency, serving under Jimmy Carter from 1977 to 1981.
 He lost one of the most lopsided presidential elections after bluntly telling voters in 1984 to expect a tax increase if he won.